 What is REACH?

-REACH is a European Union rule.
-It means Registration, Evaluation, Authorization, and Restriction of Chemicals.
+REACH is a European Union rule, meaning Registration, Evaluation, Authorization, and Restriction of Chemicals.
 It helps protect people and the environment from chemicals in industry and products.
+A significant revision, the REACH Recast, is expected in late 2025 to modernize the legislation.

 Who needs to comply with REACH?